SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 That pretty much covers the experience of using the SiteGround hosting service to set up and manage a WordPress website.
 As you can see, the SiteGround StartUp and GoGeek managed WordPress plans are ideal for both those who are new to WordPress and power users alike.

-SiteGround StartUp and GoGeek Performance Compared
+StartUp and GoGeek Performance Compared

-As we’ve just covered, the SiteGround StartUp and GoGeek plans have lots of features that aim to increase the performance of your WordPress website, as well a few differences in the performance enhancement levels of each plan.
+As we’ve just covered, the SiteGround StartUp and GoGeek plans have lots of features that aim to increase the performance of your WordPress website, as well as a few differences in the performance enhancement levels of each plan.

 So, to help you to decide whether the top-level SiteGround GoGeek hosting plan is best for your website or whether the lower-priced StartUp plan will suffice, we created some WordPress websites and then tested their performance.

 First up, the speed of our test sites were recorded to see how quickly they loaded on average over a seven-day period.
-Then, we used a load simulator to find out how well websites on the StartUp and GoGeek plans performed when multiple visitors were accessing them at the same time.
+Then, we used a load simulator to find out how websites on the StartUp and GoGeek plans performed when multiple visitors were accessing them at the same time.
 We also monitored the uptime of the test sites to see how our experience compared with the SiteGround 99.9% network uptime guarantee.

 Let’s start with a look at the loading times…